gitworkflows/corrosion/docs/getting-started.md

 ## 3. Running the Dashboard

-You have two options for running the dashboard locally.
+You have three options for running the dashboard locally.

 ### Option A: Simple Static Server (No AI Features)